-I’m not nearly as concerned about rising bond yields as a lot of investors are.
-I see inflation staying relatively muted, and it’s hard for me to see inflation really roaring to life while the Federal Reserve is raising rates.
+I see inflation staying relatively muted, and it’s hard for me to see inflation really roaring to life.
 All else being equal, low inflation should mean low bond yields for a lot longer.

 But let’s say I’m wrong.
 It’s never a bad idea to hedge your bets with some exposure to floating-rate securities.
 And that’s where the Eaton Vance Ltd Duration Income Fund (NYSEMKT:EVV) comes into play.

-At current prices, EVV yields 6.55% and trades at an 8.2% discount to net asset value.
-You’re not likely to get rich quick in EVV, but if you’re looking for a reliable monthly dividend with the potential for modest capital gains, then this is a solid choice.
+At current prices, you’re not likely to get rich quick in EVV, but if you’re looking for a reliable monthly dividend with the potential for modest capital gains, then this is a solid choice.

 Type: Closed-End Fund

-RNP’s portfolio is currently split about 50/50 between REITs and preferred stock.
+RNP’s portfolio is split between REITs and preferred stock.
 The preferred stock allocation gives it a little more interest rate risk than the other stocks in this list, but I’m OK with that.
-We’re more than compensated for that risk with the large 8.03% dividend.
+We’re more than compensated for that risk with the dividend.

 Type: Mortgage REIT ETN